ITPNYU/ICM-2014/Syllabus-2014-Shiffman-Tues.md

 - Related reading:
     - Learning Processing, Chapters 15-16
 - Homework: Pixels Project
     - Develop a project that uses images and pixels.
 For this project you should document your work in a blog post in addition to creating the Processing sketch.
-Note that examples that use Capture of Movie will not work in JavaScript mode.
 You can present in class using your laptop or put your sketch into dropbox.
 Here are some ideas:
         - Create a software mirror by designing an abstract drawing machine which you color according to pixels from live video.
-        - Create a video player.
-Consider combining your pcomp media controller assignment and build a Processing sketch that allows you to switch between videos, process pixels of a video, scrub a video, etc.
-        - Use the kinect to track a skeleton.
-Can you "puppeteer" an avatar/animation with the kinect?
+        - Make a slideshow of images.
+Check out this [Crossfade Effect](https://github.com/shiffman/LearningProcessing/tree/master/chp15_images_pixels/exercise_15_11_crossfade).
+        - Make a "VJ turntable" for video.
+Check out [Movie Scrub](https://github.com/shiffman/LearningProcessing/tree/master/chp16_video/example_16_05_MovieScrub).
+        - Use OpenCV face tracking and create a particle system that emanates from a person's mouth or eyes or. . . .?
     - Note that only the names in bold (1/3 of the class) on the wiki will present next week.
 You should all complete all assignments, however, and of course you can present more if you have a question or something you really want to get feedback on.
 Feel free to switch with each other or e-mail me if you would like to switch.

 Week 8 -- Data